rowak/nanoleaf-aurora/README.md

 You can also download the [compilled jar](http://central.maven.org/maven2/io/github/rowak/nanoleaf-aurora/) and import it into your project.

 ## Connecting to the Aurora
-First search for all of the Aurora devices connected to your local network, then select one from the returned list.
+First, search for all of the Aurora devices connected to your local network, then select one from the returned list.
 Make sure to store the host name and port.
 ```Java
 int timeout = 5000;
 List<InetSocketAddress> auroras = Setup.findAuroras(timeout)
 String host = auroras.get(0).getHostName();
 int port = auroras.get(0).getPort();
 ```
-Next define the API level (Currently "v1").
+Next define the API level (currently "v1").
 ```Java
 String apiLevel = "v1";
 ```
 Then you can create an access token.
-(Note: You must physically hold down the power button on your Aurora controller for 5-7 seconds before running the following code).
+(Note: For security purposes, you must physically hold down the power button on your Aurora controller for 5-7 seconds until the LED starts flashing before running the following code).
+Make sure to write down your access token for future use.
 ```Java
 String accessToken = Setup.createAccessToken(host, port, apiLevel);
 ```